ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/Watchdog.md

 The Watchdog HAL API provides a low-level interface to the Independent Watchdog Timer of a target.
 Implementing the Watchdog API is not mandatory, but by implementing it, you can use the hardware watchdog timer to detect and recover from computer malfunctions.

-Implement the Reset Reason API when implementing the Watchdog API.
-The Reset Reason API allows you to detect at boot time whether a watchdog caused the last reset.
+Implement the ResetReason API when implementing the Watchdog API.
+The ResetReason API allows you to detect at boot time whether a watchdog caused the last reset.

 #### Assumptions

 ##### Defined behavior

-- Sleep and debug modes don't stop the watchdog from counting down.
+- Sleep and debug modes don't stop the watchdog timer from counting down.
 - The function `hal_watchdog_init` is safe to call repeatedly.
-It must not do anything if you have already initialized the watchdog timer.
+The function's implementation must not do anything if `hal_watchdog_init` has already initialized the hardware watchdog timer.
 - Maximum supported timeout is `UINT32_MAX` milliseconds; minimum timeout is 1ms.
 - The timeout must be accurate to the nearest millisecond.